 - Fill out these forms:

 Some people may also need to file:

-- Findings and Determinations for Child Support (CJD-305) if you don’t think the child support guidelines should apply to your case
+- Findings and Determinations for Child Support and Post-Secondary Education (CJD 305) if you don’t think the child support guidelines should apply to your case

 Step 3: File your paperwork and fees